Building sustainable communities

 - Grants and foundations

-These partners are doing work on the ground right now in communities where additional need and support exist.
-They are our day to day connection with the community, aiming to improve the area we live in.
+These partners are doing work on the ground in communities where additional need and support exist.
+They're our day to day connection with the community, aiming to improve the area we live in.
 This partnership is ideal for:

 - Community organizations and non-profits